syncfusion/blazor-docs/src/grid/datagrid/how-to/server-side-using-cli.md

----
-title: "Getting Started"
-component: "DataGrid"
-description: "Learn how to create an Blazor Data Grid component and enable features like paging, filtering, sorting, and grouping in Blazor Server side app using .NET Core CLI."
----

 <!-- markdownlint-disable MD024 -->

-# Getting started with Syncfusion Data Grid in Blazor Server Side App using .NET Core CLI
+# Getting started with Syncfusion Blazor - Server App in .NET Core CLI

-This article provides a step-by-step instructions to configure Syncfusion Blazor Data Grid in Blazor Server side application using [`.NET Core CLI`](https://dotnet.microsoft.com/download/dotnet-core/3.1).
+This article provides a step-by-step introduction to configure Syncfusion Blazor setup, build and run a simple Blazor Server application using the [`.NET Core CLI`](https://dotnet.microsoft.com/download/dotnet-core/3.1).

 > **Note:** Starting with version 17.4.0.39 (2019 Volume 4), you need to include a valid license key (either paid or trial key) within your applications.
 Please refer to this [`help topic`](https://help.syncfusion.com/common/essential-studio/licensing/license-key#blazor) for more information.